 Pin files you access often to the top of your list of files to avoid having to search for them.
 To do so, click File and then Open.
 Here you find a list of the most recently opened documents.
 To permanently pin a file to the top of the list, all you have to do is click the pin at the right.

-Last but not least, memorize the following shortcuts for the most important functions to speeds things up even further.
+Last but not least, memorize the following shortcuts for the most important functions to speeds Office 365 up even further.